Zalkota/web3modal-tutorial/docs/blockforge/Plots.md

 <!-- The plot must be staked and set to vulnerable to generate $FORGE tokens.  -->
 <!-- Plot rankings can affect the amount of tokens the plot can generate.  -->
 <!-- A plot with a higher rank will generate more $FORGE tokens per day.  -->
 Players can increase the rank of their land by placing diamond blocks on their plot.
 Once a staked plot contains at least one block of diamond, then it can be set as vulnerable by the owner.
-When a staked plot is vulnerable, then it will generate $FORGE token for the owner.
+When a staked plot is vulnerable, then it will generate $FORGE tokens for the owner.

 ## Island of Karniel